tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 1. Navigate to the Azure Portal and locate the resource group you created for this lab (the one where the Azure Machine Learning service workspace was created in).

-2. Locate the Application Insights instance in the resource group and click on it.
+2. Locate the Application Insights instance in the resource group and select it.

     ![Application Insights instance in resource group.](media/model-telemetry-01.png 'Resource Group Overview')

 3. Go to **Overview**.

-4. From the top row of the right section select **Logs (Analytics)**.
+4. From the top row of the right section, select **Logs (Analytics)**.
 This will open the Application Insights query editor with an empty new query.

     ![From Application Insights Dashboard, select Logs to open the Query Editor.](media/model-telemetry-02.png 'Application Insights - Dashboard')

 5. In the left pane, make sure the **Schema** tab is selected.

-6. Hover over **requests** and click the icon on the right side - "Show sample records from this table".
+6. Hover over **requests** and select the icon on the right side - "Show sample records from this table".

     ![In Application Insights create requests query.](media/model-telemetry-03.png 'Create Requests Query')

 7. Look at the results displayed.
 Application Insights is tracing all requests made to your model.
 Sometimes, a couple of minutes are needed for the telemetry information to propagate.
-If there are no results displayed, wait a minute, call again your model, and click **Run** to re-execute the Application Insights query.
+If there are no results displayed, wait a minute.
+Call your model wait a minute and select **Run** to re-execute the Application Insights query.

    ![In Application Insights observe requests query results.](media/model-telemetry-04.png 'Requests Query Results')

 *Note that if you do not see telemetry information after selecting **Run** to re-execute the Application insights query.
-Please rerun the last cell in the `Model Telemetry` notebook few more times to generate more data.
+Please rerun the last cell in the `Model Telemetry` notebook a few more times to generate more data.
 Then select **Run** on this page to re-execute the Application insights query.*

 ### Task 3: Check the data collected

 1. Navigate to the Azure Portal and locate the resource group you created for this lab (the one where the Azure Machine Learning service workspace was created in).
-2. Locate the Storage Account instance in the resource group and click on it.
+2. Locate the Storage Account instance in the resource group and select it.

     ![From the Resource Group Overview locate the Telemetry Storage account](media/model-telemetry-05.png 'Resource Group Overview')